Funds pull out of commods, most bearish since end-2011

-NEW YORK Hedge funds and other money managers withdrew more than $2.3 billion from commodities markets in the final week of May, taking their most bearish stance since the end of December, trade data on Friday showed.
+NEW YORK, June 1 Hedge funds and other money managers withdrew more than $2.3 billion from commodities markets in the final week of May, taking their most bearish stance since the end of December, trade data on Friday showed.

 Data showing speculators took cash off the table for a fourth consecutive week in the week to May 29 came as the commodity market was on the brink of bear territory.